klahrich/chiefhustler/content/diary/investing-diary-0018.md

 date: 2022-01-17T19:33:36-05:00
 draft: false
 categories: ["random"]
+summary: "Why writing is a form of compounding"
 ---

 _Disclaimer: this post is 100% nasal gazing.
 This will happen every once in a while, it's just part of my learning process.
 If you don't enjoy it, don't read it :)_